Beer in Singapore: Commercial breweries

 In April 1931 the first commercial brewery in Singapore, MBL, was formed as a joint venture between local soft drinks producer, Fraser & Neave, and Dutch brewer, Heineken.
 The company's first brewery, located at Alexandra Road, became operational in October 1932, with the production of Tiger Beer.
 In July 1931 the Archipel Brouweriji Compagnie (Archipelago Brewery Co.) was formed in Batavia (now known as Jakarta), by German brewer, Beck's, constructing breweries in both Singapore and Batavia.
 In November 1933 the Archipelago Brewery commenced operations from its brewery, also located on Alexandra Road, producing Anchor Beer.

 With the outbreak of World War II, the British annexed the Archipelago Brewery in 1939, under the provisions of the Trading with the Enemy Act 1939 – deeming it enemy territory for its German ties – vesting its control with the Custodian of Enemy Property.
 In January 1941 a new company, the Archipelago Brewery Company (1941) Limited, was formed by Malayan Breweries to purchase the brewery.

 Operations at both breweries ceased with the capture of Singapore by the Japanese in February 1942.
 The Japanese subsequently expropriated all the production facilities and ordered Dai-Nippon Breweries to produce beer from the breweries.
 Immediately following the liberation of Singapore in September 1945 by the Allied forces, operations at Malayan Breweries recommenced.

 In 1990, it was renamed Asia Pacific Breweries (APB).
 In 2013, APB merged with Heineken Asia Pacific and was renamed Heineken Asia Pacific to reflect its role as Heineken's regional hub.

 The most popular domestic beer brands in Singapore are Tiger Beer and Anchor.
 APB also brews Heineken Lager Beer under a license from its parent company, while Carlsberg is also a popular beverage with wide distribution around the island.
 Other notable brands Baron's Strong Brew and ABC Extra Stout.

 Local microbreweries

 Since the mid 2000s a number of smaller microbreweries have been established throughout Singapore.
-There are now over fifteen microbreweries in the country, including Brewerkz Microbrewery and Restaurants (established in 1997), Archipelago Brewery (re-commissioned 2006), RedDot Brewhouse (2007), LeVel33 (2010), AdstraGold Microbrewery (2010), Paulaner Bräuhaus, Starker Fresh Beer, The 1925 Microbrewery & Restaurant, Little Island Brewing Company (2015) OnTap (2015), Innocence (2016), & Hospoda (2016).
+There are now over fifteen microbreweries in the country.